-in 1921 In the center of the square was erected a column with a monument to the founder of the city of Olaf Tryggvason, the king of Norway 995 1000 c year, the great-grandson of king Harald Fairhair.
-Before you become king Olaf lived a violent life, from childhood, been exposed to persecution, many wandered about, lived in Poland, Ireland, was in the retinue of the Novgorod Prince Vladimir Svyatoslavovich and, as stated in the Saga, was one of the originators of the baptism of Rus.
-Becoming king of Norway, began to actively spread Christianity in their lands.
-In the city there is a tradition during festivals and other events to put on Olaf something on the head.
-Trondheim is considered the cultural capital of Norway, and similar events are held here abound: Kosmorama international film festival, jazz festival, Blues and chamber music.
-At the beginning of August in Trondheim held the main religious and cultural festival of the Norwegian festival of St. Olaf.
+In 1921, a column was erected in the center of the square with a monument to the city's founder Olaf Trygvasson, king of Norway from 995 to 1000, great-grandson of king Harald the Fair-Haired.
+Before becoming king there, Olaf lived a stormy life, from childhood was subject to persecution, wandered a lot, lived in Poland, Ireland, was in the squad of Novgorod Prince Vladimir Svyatoslavovich and, as the sagas say, stood at the origins of the baptism of Russia.
+After becoming king of Norway, he began to actively plant Christianity in his lands.
+In the city there is a tradition - during holidays and other events to put something on Olaf's head.
+Trondheim is considered the cultural capital of Norway, and such events are held here in abundance.

 On the square there is a large shopping center Trodheim Torg, opened in 1992, behind it, on Munkengata street, the courthouse, from which we started our acquaintance with the city.

 On the left corner of Munkengata is a tourist information office, and in front of it is a popular sculpture for fans of photography, depicting an elderly woman with bags.
 The artist Tone Thiis Schjetne named her creation Torgkona (market aunt), the prototype was a real woman who worked as a cook in one of the rich houses and often went to the market for food.
 When she retired, she was often seen on the bench at the Nidaros Cathedral and to all who greeted her, she replied "Good morning!".
 This is why the people of Trondheim call the sculpture Go'dagen.